Wancho Naga

+Origin

+Wancho Naga are ethnically related to the Nocte of Arunachal Pradesh and Konyak of Nagaland.

 Religion

 Unlike other Naga, the Wancho, together with the Nocte and a small minority of the Konyak, still retain the belief of Animism.
 These Animist Wancho believe in the existence of two powerful deities, Rang and Baurang.

 Christianity has gained some followers among the Wancho, many of whom belong to the Baptist or Catholic denominations.
-Acceptance of Christianity has largely to do with comparative influences from the Nagas of Nagaland as well as changing perspectives towards headhunting.
+Acceptance of Christianity has largely to do with influence from the Nagas of Nagaland, as well as changing perspectives towards headhunting.
 However, this has also resulted in the decline in many aspects of their traditional culture, which has strong associations with religion.

-At the 2001 census, just 10% of the Wancho were Hindu and another 16% were Animist (2.55% Hindu and 0.55% Animist as per 2011 census).
+As per the 2001 census, 10% of the Wancho claimed to be Hindu and 16% Animist.

+By the time of the 2011 census, only 2.55% of the Wancho claimed to be Hindu and 0.55% Animist.

 Culture

-Tattooing plays a major role among the Wancho ethnic group.
+Tattooing plays an important part in Wancho culture.
 According to tradition, a man is tattooed on his four limbs and his entire face, with the exception of certain regions around the eyes and the lips.
 The women adorn themselves with necklaces and bangles, along with some light tattooing as well.